NaveenKumarNK19/Phonepe-pulse-data-visualization-and-exploration/README.md

 # Data Exploration

-# Aggregated Analysis
+1. Aggregated Analysis
-# Aggregated Insurance Analysis
+i.
+Aggregated Insurance Analysis
 Select the year using the slider.
 Select the quarter using the slider.
 Select the state using the dropdown menu.

-# Aggregated Transaction Analysis
+ii.
+Aggregated Transaction Analysis
 Select the year using the slider.
 Select the state using the dropdown menu.
 Select the quarter using the slider.
 Select the state based on the quarter using the dropdown menu.

-# Aggregated User Analysis
+iii.
+Aggregated User Analysis
 Select the year using the slider.
 Select the quarter using the slider.
 Select the state based on the quarter using the dropdown menu.

-# Map Analysis
+2. Map Analysis
-# Map Insurance Analysis
+i.
+Map Insurance Analysis
 Select the year using the slider.
 Select the state using the dropdown menu.

-# Map Transaction Analysis
+ii.
+Map Transaction Analysis
 Select the year using the slider.
 Select the state using the dropdown menu.
 Select the quarter using the slider.
 Select the state based on the quarter using the dropdown menu.

-# Map User Analysis
+iii.
+Map User Analysis
 Select the year using the slider.
 Select the state using the dropdown menu.

-# Top Analysis
+3. Top Analysis
-# Top Insurance Analysis
+i.
+Top Insurance Analysis
 Select the year using the slider.
 Select the state using the dropdown menu.

-# Top Transaction Analysis
+ii.
+Top Transaction Analysis
 Select the table name using the dropdown menu.

-# Top User Analysis
+iii.
+Top User Analysis
 Select the table name using the dropdown menu.
 Select the state using the dropdown menu.